aokealy/blog-pokemon/README.md

 Testing is hard but very important to make sure that all functions of your code work.
 - ![Screenshot](/media/coverage-report.PNG)

+- Pep8
+- Used PEP8 to follow to make sure the code is readable and has good naming functions to easily read it.

+# Bugs
+- Main bugs included that when I was not signed into account I could access core page so I had to use login_required decorator to fix that issue. (fixed)

+- First attempt of Deployment had a big issue with admin page not displaying css so I had to collectstatic which solved the issue.

 # Technolgy used:
 - Python - Provides the functionality for the site.